Goodbye To The Mexican Pizza -- A Fan Favorite That Had To Die

 — bert kreischer (@bertkreischer) September 3, 2020

 Then I lost the script.
-I looked at Taco Bell’s reasons for taking the Mexican Pizza off their menu in the first place — clicking on their official statement, which read:
+I looked at Taco Bell’s reasons for taking the Mexican Pizza off their menu in the first place, clicking on their official statement, which read:

 One silver lining of saying goodbye to the Mexican Pizza that might help you rest easy is that removing it from our menus helps us work towards our commitment to leave a lighter footprint on our planet.
 Currently, Mexican Pizza packaging accounts for over 7 million pounds of paperboard material per year in the U.S.

-Right then, I got it.
+And with that, I got it.
 Taco Bell didn’t have to take the Mexican Pizza off their menu.
-They made an active choice, at least partly for the sake of the environment.
+It was an active choice, at least partly for the sake of the environment.
 They did something rare in the world of mass-produced foods: make a decision not simply driven by market popularity or profit.

 In short, they pursued a strategy that seems wrong but was actually right.
-And even if that bums you out, you have to admit it’s pretty cool.
+Even if that bums you out, you have to admit it’s pretty cool.

 Me now that Taco Bell is also removing the Mexican Pizza pic.twitter.com/6ARJooly9E